enkatsu/osc_broadcaster/docs/index.md

 OSC (Open Sound Control) broadcast server that can be started from the command line.
-This is a Rust implementation of [oscP5broadcaster](https://sojamo.de/libraries/oscP5/examples/oscP5broadcaster/oscP5broadcaster.pde). oscP5broadcaster is a sample application of [oscP5](https://sojamo.de/libraries/oscP5/).
+This is a Rust implementation of <a href="https://sojamo.de/libraries/oscP5/examples/oscP5broadcaster/oscP5broadcaster.pde" target="_blank">oscP5broadcaster</a>. oscP5broadcaster is a sample application of <a href="https://sojamo.de/libraries/oscP5/" target="_blank">oscP5</a>.

 # Usage